cibilex/new-tutorials/nest.md

 ### Validation nested objects

 @ValidateNested decorator is used to validate nested objects or arrays.
-@Type decorator is used to explicitly describe the type of an property.With nested objects all the we must the @Type decorator because of TypeScript doesn't have enough good reflection abilities yet.
+@Type decorator is used to explicitly describe the type of an property.With nested objects all the we must use the @Type decorator because of TypeScript doesn't have enough good reflection abilities yet.
 So let's make an example which validate arrays

 ```ts